-It takes a lot of work to run any organization, and a good reputation is especially important for the success of a small business.
+A good reputation is significant for the success of a small business.
 For this reason, negative comments from a customer or another company can be very detrimental to your business.
-Depending on the circumstances surrounding the comments, you may be able to file a trade libel claim against the person or business that made the comments about your business.
+Depending on the circumstances, you may be able to file a trade libel claim against the person or business that made the comments about your business.

 What Is Defamation?

 Defamation is a type of tort that occurs when a person makes false statements that are damaging to a party's reputation.
 Defamation can come in two forms: libel and slander.
-Generally speaking, a defamatory statement is libel when written and slander when spoken.
+Generally, a defamatory statement is libel when written and slander when spoken.

-- A person made a statement that was published;
+- A person published a statement.

-- The statement was not true;
+- The statement was not true.

 - The statement was not in a privileged category.

 This is the general definition of defamation.
-However, each state may have variations on the elements that constitute a defamation claim, so it's important to check the laws of your particular state.
+Each state may have variations on the elements of a defamation claim.
+It's essential to check the laws of your particular state.